Volunteer State Book Award

 The Volunteer State Book Award is sponsored annually by the Tennessee Library Association and the Tennessee Association of School Librarians.
 Each year, children across Tennessee are asked to read books from a list of nominated titles.
 The Volunteer State Book Award has four divisions--Primary (K-2nd Grade), Intermediate (Grades 3rd-5th), Middle School (Grades 6-8), and high school (grades 9-12).
 In the spring, those students who have read or listened to at least three of the titles from the list are eligible to vote for their favorite titles.
 These votes are tabulated and sent to the state organization.
 The book with the most votes statewide wins the award.
 The author of the book receives a plaque and is invited to Tennessee to receive the award.

-Middle School Division Winner:
+Middle School (6-8):

-High School Division Winner:
+High School (9-12):

 The 5th Wave by Rick Yancey.
 G.P.
 Putman's Sons, 2013.